clearlyyy/sfml-gui/README.md

 <h1></h1>

-This project is currently a W.I.P, but it is fully functional, and will work in your own projects, All that needs to be added is more widgets.
+This Project is no longer being worked on, but should still work in your own projects, All that needs to be added is more widgets.

 Currently sfml-gui Supports the following widgets.